maxdome/dumpinator/README.md

 #### Callbacks

-Dumpinator supports callbacks which allows to do some actions during a test run.
+Callbacks can be used as hooks on any level to add some before/after logic.

-`before` on the base level: Getting called before any tests have been started `beforeEach` on the base level: Getting called before each route gets called `before` on the route level: Getting called before left and right routes getting called `after` on the route level: Getting called after left and right routes getting called `afterEach` on the base level: Getting called after each route gets called `after` on the base level: Getting called after all tests have been done
+`before` on base level: Called before starting all tests `beforeEach` on base level: Called before each route `before` on route level: Called before a single route `after` on route level: Called after a single route `afterEach` on base level: Called after each route `after` on base level: Called after completing all tests

-Callbacks are simple functions.
-Callback are both, syncron and asyncron.
-If you return a promise, a callback gets handeled as an asyncron callback, otherwise return nothing.
+Callbacks are simple functions and either sync or async.
+If you return a promise, the callback will be handled async, otherwise sync.

 ```javascript
 module.exports = {